Implement step-up authentication

 assertAllowedToSetupFactorElseThrowInvalidClaimError

-is called by SuperTokens whenever the client calls an API to setup a new factor (for example, create a new TOTP device).
-So we do our checks in this function and throw an error in case we have to to prevent factor setup. - In the override logic, we first call the original implementation and check that the
+whenever the client calls an API to setup a new factor (for example, create a new TOTP device).
+Perform checks in this function and throw an error if necessary to prevent factor setup. - In the override logic, first call the original implementation and check that the

 v